Cruise with Galapagos Conservation Trust

 Be thoroughly spoilt, with delicious food and attentive staff on board Beluga, a ‘Superior First Class’ motor yacht owned by Enchanted Expeditions, a respected Galapagos company.

-Meet with conservationists working to protect Galapagos marine life, including endangered sharks and the magnificent whale shark.
+Meet with conservationists working to protect Galapagos marine life, including endangered sharks, giant tortoises and more!

 Explore the historical city of Quito.